-Back at the campsite there was time for another nature walk, along part of the canal that connects Lac d’Hourtin-Carcan to Lac Lacanau immediately south.
-On a beautiful day we saw many butterflies and heard many birds in the marshes.
+Back at the campsite there was time for another nature walk, along part of the canal that connects Lac d’Hourtin-Carcan to Lac Lacanau immediately south of it.
+On that beautiful day we saw many butterflies and heard birds call in the marshes.
 Eventually we were rewarded with an excellent sighting of a hen harrier flying close to the ground.
 Scroll through the images…

 After a stop-off near Périgueux to visit friends and a week in La Bréchoire to do some washing and pack up, there was a final flourish on the Ile de Ré, where we stayed for three nights on another campsite near the pretty village of Sainte-Marie.

-More swimming, cycling and eating, then it was off to Caen to join the ferry.
+More swimming, cycling and eating, then it was off to Caen to meet the ferry.

 Just the one holiday this year, but we really can’t complain.
 And despite the exponential rise of infection in France, so far neither of us is showing any symptoms of Covid-19.
 Les doigts croisés.